ozonep/xqrepack_ax6/README.md

 These scripts allow you to modify the *Redmi AX6 AX3000* firmware image to make sure SSH and UART access is always enabled.

 The default root password is `admin`.
+Also a usefull link to [https://www.oxygen7.cn/miwifi/](https://www.oxygen7.cn/miwifi/) to get the default password.
 Please remember to login to the router and change that after the upgrade.
 Your router settings like IP address and SSIDs are stored in the nvram and should stay the same.

 ⚠ The script also tries its best to remove or disable phone-home binaries, and also the smart controller (AIoT) parts, leaving you with a (close to) OpenWRT router that you can configure via UCI or `/etc/config`.
 Between preserving stock functionality and privacy concerns, I would err on the side of caution and rather that some functionality be sacrificed for a router that I have more confidence to connect to the Internet.